Pennsylvania

 There, the Lithuanian details are nearly countless.
 At the entrance, a Lithuanian quote "Izenk geras, iseik gerensis" ("Enter a good person, leave a better one") greets the people.
 Inside, the stations of the cross are all done on Lithuanian designs, there are paintings like the opening of St. Casimir's grave in Vilnius Cathedral, there are stained glass windows of Marija Kaupas and much more.

 In fact, nearly everything here has a relation to both religion and Lithuania.
-For example, among the images of the saints, blessed people and the venerable, many are either from Lithuania or Lithuanian-Americans.
-The Lithuanian atmosphere was supported by priest Burkauskas, a long-term Lithuanian priest in the church.
+For example, among the images of the saints, blessed people, and the venerable, many are either from Lithuania or Lithuanian-Americans.
+The Lithuanian atmosphere was supported by priest Petras Burkauskas, a long-term Lithuanian priest in the church (1996-2021).

 Outside, there is a traditional Lithuanian chapel-post and the inscription at its bottom even describes it as having both Christian and Pagan motifs.
 This is a fact, as the Lithuanian folk motifs (such as the sun often found on the traditional crosses) are undoubtedly pagan-inspired even though undeniably Christian today.
 Yet, few churches dare to recognize this.
 However, Lithuanian-American churches are built on two pillars, religious and ethnicity, and that ethnic pillar includes the non-Christian Lithuanian history as well.

 St. Casimir is the oldest Lithuanian church (parish established in 1893) but the current building was erected after a fire in 1930.
-In 2007 its 100-year old school has been closed while in 2011 the parish has been amalgamated with St. Andrew.
-It is still the easiest among the Philadelphia's Lithuanian churches to visit, as the Holy Mass is held there every day (come around the mass time).
+In 2007 its 100-year old school has been closed while in 2011 the parish has been amalgamated with St. Andrew but the church remaine dopen.

 St. George: the church of blue-collar Lithuanians